The Barkleys of Broadway

 The Barkleys of Broadway is a 1949 American Technicolor musical comedy film from the Arthur Freed unit at Metro-Goldwyn-Mayer that reunited Fred Astaire and Ginger Rogers after ten years apart.
 Directed by Charles Walters, the screenplay is by Betty Comden, Adolph Green, and Sidney Sheldon, the songs are by Harry Warren (music) and Ira Gershwin (lyrics) with the addition of "They Can't Take That Away from Me" by George and Ira Gershwin, and the choreography was created by Robert Alton and Hermes Pan.
 Also featured in the cast were Oscar Levant, Billie Burke, Jacques François and Gale Robbins.
-It is the last film that Astaire and Rogers made together, and their only film together in color.
+It is famously known as the last film that Astaire and Rogers made together, and their only film together in color.
 Rogers came in as a last-minute replacement for Judy Garland, whose frequent absences due to a dependence on prescription medication cost her the role.

 Plot

 Josh and Dinah Barkley are a husband-and-wife musical comedy team at the peak of their careers.
 After finishing the opening night of their new musical, the couple take a limousine ride to Mrs. Belney's afterparty.
 During the ride, Josh mildly criticizes Dinah for not allowing the audience to emotionally connect with her performance.
 When they arrive at the party, Dinah meets French playwright Jacques Pierre Barredout, who suggests that Dinah should quit musical comedy and do serious acting.
 Meanwhile, Josh waits outside and is prepared to leave.
 He returns inside and finds Dinah and Jacques together.
 When the couple arrive home, Josh accuses Dinah of flirting with Barredout.
 Dinah then tells her husband that Jacques believes she can be a dramatic actress, but Josh believes she should stay in musical theater.

 Sometime later, Bert Felsher, the musical's director, feels Josh and Dinah's temperamental relationship is affecting the show.
 He and Ezra Millar, a musical composer and friend of the Barkleys, introduce the couple to Shirlene May, who has been hired as Dinah's understudy.
 At the Flandreau Art Gallery, the Barkleys attend an art exhibition where Dinah is displeased with her portrait painting, and that the painter compares Josh to Svengali.
 As they leave, Dinah encounters Jacques and Mrs. Belney who invites them for a country trip, but she declines the invitation.
 The Barkleys return to their Broadway musical and perform a Scottish musical number.

 Backstage, the couple decide to take a weekend vacation in Danbridge, and accompany themselves with Ezra.
 While Josh and Ezra play golf at the country club, Dinah discusses Jacques's new play, a dramatization of the life of Sarah Bernhardt, with actress Pamela Driscoll to star in.
 Dinah however criticizes this casting suggestion and proposes she is the better choice, in which Jacques agrees.